Filing Taxes as a Couple

 Similar to the above, if you or your spouse cannot make full use of certain tax credits, you can transfer the unused portion to each other to lower total taxes owed.
 These include the following credits:

-- Disability Amount: A person with a disability can claim a non-refundable tax credit of up to $8,416 in 2019.
+- Disability Amount: A person with a disability can claim a non-refundable tax credit of up to $8,576 for the 2020 tax year.
+(The maximum amount for the 2021 tax year has not yet been announced.)
 If that person cannot make use of the full credit, they can transfer the balance of the credit to their spouse to claim instead.

-- Age Amount: Individuals age 65 or older may be able to claim a tax credit of up to $7,494, if their 2019 income is less than $87,750.
+- Age Amount: Individuals age 65 or older may be able to claim the age amount up to $7,713 for the 2021 tax year, if their 2021 income is less than $90,313.
 If you qualify for the credit but your spouse earns too much and does not qualify, you can claim both your own amount and theirs (under “Amounts transferred from your spouse or common-law partner”).
-This could potentially lower your tax bill by up to an additional $1,124.
+This could potentially lower your tax bill by up to an additional $1,157.

 - Pension Income Amount: Taxpayers may claim up to a $2,000 non-refundable tax credit on eligible pension income.
 If they can’t use the full amount, they can transfer the credit to their spouse.